Valuing a business that is losing money

 - Business selling price to gross revenues or net sales.

-- Business selling price to business assets, such as total assets or tangible assets.
+- Selling price to business assets, such as total assets or tangible assets.

-- Business selling price to book or market value of business equity.
+- Price to book or market value of business equity.

-If you plan to re-capitalize the business or sell it to a well-funded buyer, the valuation multiples based on business revenues or asset base are very useful.
-Selling price to total assets is especially well suited for valuing a business that has both tangible and intangible assets, such as intellectual property, customer lists, valuable distribution rights, and the like.
+Plan to re-capitalize the business or sell it to a well-funded buyer?
+Then consider the valuation multiples based on business revenues or assets.
+Selling price to total assets is a real good fit for valuing a business that has both tangible and intangible assets.
+For example, your company may have intellectual property, customer lists, valuable distribution rights, and the like.
 Think valuation of a high-tech start-up that hasn’t turned a profit yet.

 The valuation multiples based on profitability, such as discretionary cash flow, EBITDA, or net income, will likely paint an unfavorable picture of what the business is worth.

 Business valuation based on future income

 This well-known method lets you calculate business value based on the company’s earnings forecast and risk assessment.
 Typical forecasts are done for 5 years, followed by the estimate of the business long-term terminal value.

 Asset based business valuation methods